hannahellis4242/GitNotes/main.md

 ```

 Now if you do `git status` you will see that this file is no longer in the staging area.

+### Committing changes

+Once you have changes in the staging area you can commit them.
+Note here that a commit is hard to change, so you should make sure that the changes in the staging area are changes you want to commit.

+#### Showing changes between the last commit and the current staging area

 ### Summary